Calendar of Events

 But he does not only specialize in "early" music.
 He also spends much time exploring performance practices of the 19th century, trying to uncover possible modern misconceptions about this music and present it in a manner the composers would have recognized.
 As a teenager, Mr. Dressler studied organ with James Boeringer and practiced on an 1894 Felgemaker organ.
 During this time he developed a strong interest in historic "tracker action" organs.
 He also began to have an interest in historic performing practices (using the information available in old treatises to attempt to play music in a way similar to how the composers may have originally heard it.)
 When historic fingerings and articulations are matched with the music being played, it is possible to infuse it with a degree of emotion and excitement not possible using purely modern techniques.
 He pursued these techniques throughout his college years, earning a Bachelor of Music in Organ Performance, cum laude, from Susquehanna University, and a Master of Music in Performance, with honors, from Westminster Choir College.
 At Westminster, he studied organ with Mark Brombaugh and Joan Lippincott.

 Mr. Dressler has held large church positions in Philadelphia and New Jersey.
-On October 1st, 2022 he will become the Director of Music at College Hill Presbyterian Church in Easton, PA.
 He has also been a featured lecturer in various venues in addition to lecturing at Warren County Community College (NJ), speaking on topics such as Performance Practices of the Baroque Era, various topics in music history and appreciation, and Music and Holistic Health.
 His special abilities to communicate, both as a speaker and performer, are combined in his performances, where he discusses much of the music he performs.
 Audiences respond enthusiastically.
 A reporter from a local newspaper in Pennsylvania has said, "Dressler interacts with the audience on a very personal level, appealing to young and old alike.
 One comes away from each program knowing they have learned something."

 View Event →